-One kilowatt hour of energy is equal to 1,000 watt hours or the equivalent of lighting a 100 watt light bulb for 10 hours.
+1 kilowatt-hour of energy equals to 1,000 watt-hours.
+Which is equivalent to lighting a 100 watt light bulb for 10 hours.

 (100 watts x 10 hours = 1,000 watt‐hours = 1 kWh).

-Believe it or not, a kilowatt hour can go pretty far.
-Here are some examples of a typical use of a single kWh:
+Believe it or not, a kilowatt-hour can go pretty far.
+Here are some examples of typical use of a single kWh:

 ‐ Watch television for 10 hours